Creating the Back-end.

 Create data transporter and controller.

-which we can use to create new objects for each car registration.
+To collect data for each registration we need a java class which we can use to create new objects for each car registration.

 -